microsoft/pxt-arcade/docs/test/skillmap/target/target1.md

         1 1 1
         `);
             this.cursorOn = false;

-            this.isNewHighScore = this.score > this.highScore;
+            /* Since best time is lower, need to do this elsewhere this.isNewbestScore = this.score > this.bestScore;
+            */
         }

         displayCursor() {